All Episodes

 But it shows such a fighting spirit that I guess it's in the context of Barack Obama being so painfully weak.

-And this coming from someone who's from Camp Lejeune and I go home and I see these guys going off in the military I'm sorry.
+And this coming from someone who's from Camp Lejeune, and I go home and I see these guys going off in the military.

 This is very personal to me.

-You know you you um uh you raised an interesting point or you remind me of an interesting point and that is that some of the strongest people in Republican Party politics today are women.
+You know, you raise an interesting point, or you remind me of an interesting point, and that is that some of the strongest people in Republican Party politics today are women.

-Absolutely they're women and we need a woman we need this woman we need a strong conservative woman we need someone who's gonna stand up and look other people in the eye and say I'm willing to sacrifice in order to succeed.
+We need someone who's going to stand up and look other people in the eye and say, I'm willing to sacrifice in order to succeed.

 I am willing to quit what seems to be quitting in order to fight.